Philip W. Brickner National Leadership Award

 - a digital photograph of the nominee (for use at the award ceremony).

-If you are unsure if your organization is a member, review the online list of members in good standing or ask us.
-If you are unsure of your Individual Membership status, either contact us or submit another (free) application—your membership will not be duplicated if you already exist in our records.
+If you are unsure if your organization is a member, review the online list of members in good standing.
+If you are unsure of your Individual Membership status, you may submit another (free) application—your membership will not be duplicated if you already exist in our records.

 Please ask us if you have any questions.